2011 Ridge Rd.

 The good news: sixty percent stayed.

-There was a lot of loss and grief that year.
+We felt a lot of loss and grief that year.

 Our minister captured the restlessness for us, and said it in these words: “There are people in our city on the same journey we are.
 But they’re alone.”
 Then he’d talk about inviting them to travel with us.

-So thank you, Reverend Man … No.
+Thank you, Reverend Man … No.

-So we’d consider it—but make excuses.
+So we’d consider it—but then make excuses.
 Our facility wasn’t finished.
 We didn’t have coffee in the lobby.
 We were barely getting the bathrooms clean.
 It sounded exhausting!
 We were afraid we’d lose our souls.

 You might be surprised.
 That traditional denomination didn’t appreciate his help.